-Over the past 20 years, the DRC has had 8 major conflicts.
+Over the past 20 years, the DRC has had eight major conflicts.
 The violence stems from the refugee crisis that followed the 1994 Rwanda genocide, in which nearly 1 million Hutu refugees settled in the neighbouring DRC.
 These refugees also included genocidaires (those guilty of the 1994 Rwandan genocide) who were plotting against Rwanda's post-genocide government.
 Soon after, opposing Tutsi and other opportunistic rebel groups arose in the DRC.
-The Congolese government was unable to contain the sparks of violence and eventually war broke out.
-As a reaction to the foreign and foreign-backed groups, dozens of local militias emerged sparking further conflicts, which are present to this day.
+The Congolese government was unable to contain the sparks of violence, and eventually, war broke out.
+As a reaction to the foreign and foreign-backed groups, dozens of local militias emerged, sparking further conflicts, which are present to this day.

 A Congolese government soldier wearing a wig smokes by the roadside near the front line, north of Goma in eastern Congo.
 November 11, 2008

-One particular conflict that Finbarr has documented is the Kivu conflict – an ongoing conflict that has displaced more than 1.4 million people and lead to hundreds of thousands of excess deaths.
+One particular conflict that Finbarr has documented is the Kivu conflict – an ongoing conflict that has displaced more than 1.4 million people and led to hundreds of thousands of excess deaths.

 A prisoner with bond wrists pleads while being beaten by government soldiers just outside Goma in eastern Congo.
 November 23, 2008.

 At the same time as documenting this crisis, Finbarr was also searching for potential photographic styles and decided to use portraiture when documenting the Kivu conflict.